 549-59 Washington Street,

-Opened on February 24, 1932, the 1,797-seat Paramount Theater was the last of the great movie palaces erected on downtown Boston’s Washington Street, and the only one built exclusively for talking pictures.
-It was closed in 1976, and much of its interior detail was lost during asbestos removal in the 1980’s.
+Opened on February 26, 1932 with Marlene Dietrich in “Shanghai Express”.
+The 1,797-seat Paramount Theater was the last of the great movie palaces erected on downtown Boston’s Washington Street, and the only one built exclusively for talking pictures.
+It was closed in 1976, and much of its interior detail was lost during asbestos removal in the 1980’s and decades of neglect and dereliction.

 Emerson College has won much praise for its restoration of the nearby Cutler Majestic Theatre, so its involvement in the Paramount is great news for Washington Street.